 The psychological consequences of psilocybin use include hallucinations and an inability to discern fantasy from reality.
-Panic reactions and a psychotic-like episode also may occur, particularly if a user ingests a high dose.
+Panic reactions, paranoia, fear, anxiety, depression, or a psychotic-like episode also may occur, particularly if a user ingests a high dose.
+Psychological effects may be long lasting.